What we do & how we started

 During the period of September 2008 – May 16, 2009, the church was without a shepherd.
 However, we remained prayerful and obedient to God’s word and on May 17, 2009 God blessed St. John with a new shepherd, Rev. Sean Anthony Taylor.
 Rev. Taylor is continuing the St. John vision of spreading the Gospel to all nations through Worship, Evangelism, Discipleship, Fellowship and Ministry seeking the Least, the Last and the Lost.

 On May 31, 2009, Rev. Taylor preached his first sermon, ‘God’s Stimulus Package’.
 He then joined the St. John family and graciously asked his wife if she too would have him as her pastor and her response was “yes”.
 In the short time that Pastor Taylor has been with us, he has redefined our church motto to ‘The Church that Integrates Faith with Living’.
 We wait in anticipation of what God has in store for St. John Missionary Baptist Church under Pastor Taylor’s leadership.
+The Lord called Pastor Taylor to another harvest in ministry in December 2021.

 To learn more about the history of St. John and Mosier Valley click on the following link: